-Today studio shots of a flower originating from the USA Prairie, a Black-eyed Susan - Rudbeckia hirta in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated bee vision using my XBV filter.
-All shots were done at f8.
+Today more shots of a cultivar flower, originating from the USA Prairie, a Black-eyed Susan - Rudbeckia hirta in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated bee and butterfly vision using my XBV filters.
+All shots were done at f11.
 Lens was a UV-Nikkor 105mm quartz fluorite lens.
-Light source was a modified Xenon flash, background was a dark gray.
-[These shots were done with a new camera system and are available on request in very high resolution (40 and 60 Mp)].
+Light source was a modified Xenon flash.
+This was shot using another modified camera, an Olympus M5 Mk2.

 [click on image to see a larger one]

 Simulated bee vision:

 Quadriptych of human vision, UV, and simulated butterfly and bee vision (left to right, top to bottom):